CS-DS-125/125book/source/01-Introduction/WhatIsComputer.rst

    A **computer** is a *programmable* machine -- something that can execute a sequence of **instructions** in order to complete a task.

 The critical feature of a computer is its ability to be **programmed**, to be given a sequence of instructions it will follow.
-And fundamentally, that's all computers do: they follow instructions.
+And fundamentally, that's all computers do; they follow instructions.

 .. index:: hardware, CPU, main memory, secondary memory, input device, output device